darkstego/wakib-keys/README.md

 modifier based mode.
 If you are looking for a modal keybinding in the same vein, check out xah-fly-keys.

-Much thanks to the general.el project for giving me the solution of dynamically binding prefix keys.
+Much thanks to the general.el project for providing the solution to dynamically bind prefix keys.
 If you simply want to copy the C-c key to another location, while keeping C-c as is, check them out, they provide a an easy way of doing it.
 Or just check out the Macro shown in my mode.